mdn/express-locallibrary-tutorial/README.md

 This web application creates an online catalog for a small local library, where users can browse available books and manage their accounts.

-The main features that have currently been implemented are:

-* None

 ![](https://github.com/hamishwillee/express-locallibrary-tutorial/blob/master/public/images/Library%20Website%20-%20Mongoose_Express.png)